JetBrains/teamcity-documentation/topics/configuring-connections.md

 ## Slack

-This type of connection is used to enable notifications via [Slack](https://slack.com/).
+This type of connection is used to send notifications via [Slack](https://slack.com/).

 Before configuring a Slack connection, you need to create a [Slack app](https://api.slack.com/apps) with the following [bot token scopes](https://api.slack.com/scopes): `channels:read`, `chat:write`, `im:read`, `im:write`, `users:read`, `team:read`, `groups:read`.
 You can add these in __Features | OAuth & Permissions | Scopes__ of your Slack app.